 Each application installed on your Desktop computer/ laptop has a unique Package ID.
 AppCrash error occurs due to a problem with the package files.
 First, determine the corresponding Package ID and then start repair.

 1. Press Windows Key + R; type “AppData” and click OK.

 2. Open following location:

-4. In the Search Result you shall see corresponding sub folder name.
+4. In the Search Result, you shall see the corresponding subfolder name.

-- Example: If you search “WindowsStore” the Search Result may show a sub folder named something like “Microsoft.WindowsStore_8wekyb3d8bbwe”
+- Example: If you search “WindowsStore” the Search Result may show a subfolder called something like “Microsoft.WindowsStore_8wekyb3d8bbwe”

 6. Temporarily copy your Package ID to Notepad.

 7. Press Windows Key + X; fire up elevated CMD.